jonathanharrell/cjarellano-v2/content/posts/10-words-10-beautiful-words.md

 ![](/static/img/augur_screen-shot-2022-04-26-at-11.50.25-am.jpg)

-**7. Belay** - fix arount a cleat, rock, pin, or other object, in order to secure it
+**7. Belay** - fix around a cleat, rock, pin, or other object, in order to secure it

 ![](/static/img/belay_istockphoto-985771024-612x612.jpg)

 **9. Equanimity** - mental calmness, composure, and evenness of temper, especially in a difficult situation

 ![](/static/img/equanimity_this_is_fine.jpg)

 **8. Perspicacious** - having keen insight

 ![](/static/img/perspicacious_screen-shot-2022-04-26-at-12.01.01-pm.jpg)

 **10. Clump** - a compacted mass or lump of something